gabrieldausque/nodecms/PHP/01_Method_of_Dev.md

 specify the filter form name variable

-Create the filter xml file in :

-com_teama/administrator/forms/filter_<entities>.xml

-and fill in using the forms syntax (use existing example)

 Override the get list query method.
 Don't forget filters !

 Create the model for the single extends TeamAModel